Nyree Dawn Porter: Television and films

 She appeared in several television productions, including an early episode of The Avengers ("Death on The Slipway", 1961); and the title role in the BBC's 1964 adaptation of Madame Bovary.

 Porter is probably best remembered for her role as Irene in the hit BBC series The Forsyte Saga.
 The 1967 series, which attracted audiences of 18 million, saw her described by critics as "the first romantic sex symbol of the telly age."
 She herself said, "I was an unknown theatre actress and Irene gave me international fame and opened doors for me".

 Although subsequently finding similar high-profile roles harder to come by, she starred in the 1968 comedy series Never a Cross Word and four years later opposite Robert Vaughn in Gerry Anderson's live-action series The Protectors.
 Porter also played the title role in the 26-part daytime serial For Maddie with Love, as a woman with only a few months left to live.
 Her husband was played by Ian Hendry.
 The programme ran for two series, in 1980 and 1981.

 Her film appearances included Live Now, Pay Later (1962), The Cracksman (1963), Two Left Feet (1963), and two horror anthologies: The House That Dripped Blood (1971) and From Beyond the Grave (1974).
 She also appeared in Hilary and Jackie (1998) as the ballerina Dame Margot Fonteyn.

 Awards and honours

 In the 1970 Birthday Honours, Porter was appointed an Officer of the Order of the British Empire (OBE) for services to television.

 In 1975, she won the Spanish TP de Oro 'Best Foreign Actress' award for The Protectors.

 Personal life

 Her first husband, Byron O'Leary, died in 1970 of an accidental drug overdose.
 In 1975 she married actor Robin Halstead after the birth of their daughter, Natalya Francesca Halstead.
 The couple divorced in 1987.

 Death

-She died in Wandsworth, London, in 2001 from leukaemia, aged 65.
-She was cremated at Putney Vale Crematorium and her ashes buried in the cemetery there.
+She died of leukaemia in 2001 at age 65 in Wandsworth, London.
+She was cremated at Putney Vale Crematorium, and her ashes were buried in the cemetery there.